com-480-data-visualization/com-480-project-coronateam/README.md

 **10% of the final grade**

-The Covid-19 has been much talked about, both in the media and on social networks, hundreds of thousands of posts on this subject are published every day around the world.
+The COVID-19 has been much talked about, both in the media and on social networks, hundreds of thousands of posts on this subject are published every day around the world.
 Many denounce the anxiety that this amount of information about this pandemic creates.

-In order to better understand this infodemia we propose in this project to visualize this phenomenon on an interactive map of Europe.
+In order to better understand this infodemic we propose in this project to visualize this phenomenon on an interactive map of Europe.

 Many dashboards providing information on Covid-19 have recently emerged but none (to our knowledge) deals with the flow of information.

 ### Dataset

-##### Coronavirus Informations
+##### Reported cases of COVID-19
-To begin with, we decided to represent three different pieces of information about the coronavirus.
-The first one being obviously the different statistics related to the spread of the virus.
+The first dataset we will use concerned the geolocalized reported cases of COVID-19 across the world, provided by the John Hopkins University (USA).
+In December 2019, a research team from the university launched an interactive web-based dashboard to track COVID-19 in real-time (Dong et al., 2020) using data from various sources.
+They make all the data collected and displayed freely available in Github for researchers and public health authorities.

-BLABLABLA the dataset is like that, you can find it here BLABLABLA
+More specifically, we will use the time series daily summary, which is updated once a day and provides information about the number of confirmed cases, deaths and recoveries related to the Novel Coronavirus.
+Data are geolocalized using Lat/Lon coordinates at the Country/Region level or if known, the Province/State.

-Hopkins University repository for Coronavirus: https://github.com/CSSEGISandData/COVID-19
+CSSE COVID-19 Dataset repository: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data

 ##### Tweets
-We then decided to represent a part of the spread of the information on the social network Tweeter, a certain number of tweet are geolocalized so it could be interesting to compare the evolution of the virus with the number of reactions from the population geographically.
+We then decided to represent a part of the spread of the information on the social network Twitter, a certain number of tweet are geolocalized so it could be interesting to compare the evolution of the virus with the number of reactions from the population geographically.

 Twitter api: + dataset twitter (https://github.com/echen102/COVID-19-TweetIDs)